rezaabedi1365/ThirdParty/BigBlueButton/v2.7/readme.md

   ```

 6- you have error 403 connectiopn refus
-* A- convert your certificate pfx to
+* A- convert your certificate pfx to PEM
   + PEM file that contains both the certificate and private key, the following command needs to be used:
 ```
 openssl pkcs12 -in filename.pfx -out fullchain.pem -nodes